- What are the best charities to donate to?

 “When people need to talk to a crisis counselor ASAP, Crisis Text Line offers free 24/7 support.
 Anyone can text 741741 from anywhere in the US to be connected to a trained crisis counselor, which is an especially helpful resource for people struggling with anxiety and depression during the COVID-19 pandemic.”

 “Heart to Heart International has shipped medical supplies to over 131 countries and given over $2 billion in aid to the less fortunate.
 To help curb the spread of COVID-19, it has created Stay Healthy kits that include standard hygiene products, but also gloves, masks, and bottles of hand sanitizer.”

 “The New York Times Neediest Cases Fund has been helping those in need since its inception in 1911.
 When COVID-19 swept the globe, the Neediest Cases Fund launched a special fundraiser for coronavirus relief.
 Donations to this fund will be used to directly support four other nonprofits on the front lines of the fight against COVID-19.”

 “This nonprofit works in 16 different countries to provide food, education, and medical care to “people in the world’s most fragile settings.”
 Now, its workers are building isolation and treatment centers in refugee camps for COVID-19 patients, delivering care packages to the homes of refugees, and opening more health clinics.”

-It can feel overwhelming to figure out which charity is most deserving of your resources.
+It can feel overwhelming to figure out which are the best charities to donate to.
 Luckily, we have a wealth of information at our fingertips!